Infineon/mtb-example-psoc6-uart-transmit-receive-dma/README.md

 The RxDma resource handles the data transfer in the receive direction.
 RxDma has two descriptors in the chain; these two descriptors are configured such that the source alternates between the ping-pong buffers in the receive direction.

 The TxDma resource is used to handle data in the transmit direction.
 TxDma has only one descriptor configured to transfer a single element alternately from the ping-pong buffers.
-This data is finally echoed back (see the following figure).
+This data is finally echoed back (see Figure 2).

    **Figure 2.
 Buffering**